-Basis LLP Partnership firm I. Regulating Act The Limited Liability Partnership Act, 2008.
+Basis LLP Partnership firm 1.
+Regulating Act The Limited Liability Partnership Act, 2008.
 The Indian Partnership Act, 1932.
 2. Body corporate It is a body corporate.
 It is not a body corporate, 3.
 Separate legal entity It is a legal entity separate from its members.
 It is a group of persons with no separate legal entity.
 4. Creation It is created by a legal process called registration under the LLP Act, 2008.
-It is created by an agreement between the partners.
 5. Registration Registration is mandatory.
 LLP can sue and be sued in its own name.
-Registration is voluntary.
-Only the registered partnership firm can sue the third parties.
-6. Perpetual succession The death, insanity, retirement or insolvency of the partner(s) does not affect its existence of LLP.
-Members may join or leave but its existence continues forever. insolvency of the partner(s) may affect its existence.
-It has no perpetual 7.
+6. Perpetual succession THE RESIDENCE IN THE PARTY OF T 7.
 Name Name of the LLP to contain the word limited liability partners (LLP) as suffix.
 No guidelines.
-The partners can have any name as per their choice.
-3. Liability Liability of each partner limited to the extent to agreed contribution except in case of willful fraud.
-Liability of each partner is unlimited It can be extended upto the person assets of the partners.
-Mutual agency Each partner can bind the LLP by his own acts but not the other partners.
-Each partner can bind the firm as we as other partners by his own acts. - 1 Designated partners At least two designated partners and atleast one There is no provision for such partner under the Indian partnership Act, 193
+The partners can hav any name as per their choice.
+3. Liability Liability of each partner is unlimite It can be extended upto the person assets of the partners. - Mutual agency Each partner can bind the LLP by his own acts but not the other partners.
+The same and the s ).
+Designated partners At least two designated partners and atleast one There is no provision for such partnership Act, 193